austintoddj/texastwisters/src/data/events/labor-day.md

 ---
-name: Gym Closure
+name: Thanksgiving
-description: The gym will be closed in observance of Labor Day on Monday, September 1st.
-Classes will resume the following day.
+description: The gym will be closed in observance of Thanksgiving from Thursday, November 27 to Saturday, November 29.
+Classes will resume the following week.
-dates: September 1
+dates: November 27 - 29
-image: '/images/events/flag.jpg'
+image: '/images/events/thanksgiving.jpg'
 href: 'https://portal.iclasspro.com/texastwisters/news/2'
 order: 1
 ---